 - Apply the herbicide before the weed seed germinates.
 Many herbicides are not effective if applied after weed seeds germinate.
 The radicle of the seed emerges first, then quickly grows down and away from the herbicide-treated zone.
 If the herbicide is not active when the radicle emerges, the weed seedling may survive.
 Herbicides such as Dual Magnum (S-metolachlor), Outlook (dimethenamid-P), and Treflan (trifluralin) provide very poor control if the weed seeds have germinated.
 This is not the case for all soil-applied herbicides, including Goal (oxyfluorfen) and Chateau (flumioxazin); but even in these cases, the smaller the seedling, the better the efficacy.
 To ensure proper preemergence herbicide efficacy, till the soil, then apply and incorporate the herbicide before weed seeds have a chance to germinate.

 - Activate the herbicide.
 Activation of soil-applied herbicides distributes the herbicide so that it comes in contact with the weed seed.
-Water usually works best to activate preemergence herbicides, but tillage is required in some situations, such as with Eptam (EPTC) because of herbicide volatility or because the herbicide is very insoluble and is difficult to incorporate with irrigation or rainfall (Treflan).
-Water carries the herbicide down into the soil and distributes the herbicide throughout the soil.
+Water usually works best to activate preemergence herbicides, but tillage is required in some situations, as with Eptam (EPTC) because of herbicide volatility or because the herbicide is very insoluble and is difficult to incorporate with irrigation or rainfall (Treflan).
+Water carries the herbicide down and distributes the herbicide throughout the soil.
 Most weed seeds germinate, and seedlings emerge from 0.25- to 1-inch depths.
 If the herbicide is not in contact with the seed when it germinates, the first emerging root may get a foothold, and the seedling will survive.